 USMCA and beyond

-The US-Mexico-Canada Agreement (USMCA) has helped stabilize trade within North America, but disputes between the US and China continue to pose risks.
+The US-Mexico-Canada Agreement (USMCA) has helped stabilize trade within North America.
+But disputes between the US and China continue to pose risks.
 For Canadian companies exporting to both nations, sudden changes in tariffs or trade policies can increase costs and delay shipments.

 Geopolitical cyber threats